How To Measure PDRacer Hulls

 Step 1 - Affix "String Line"

 The "end points" are the corners where the bottom meets up with transoms.
 Affix a string between the bow and stern end points.
-Then attach a couple of pieces of tape along the string to help hold it in place.

 distance between end points on puddle duck racer hull